Last Updated on November 8, 2023 by Maryam Siddiqui

 What are the cheapest places to live in Portugal?

 Portugal is a small but diverse country, with many regions different in culture and cost of living.
-These are the main regions of Portugal, ordered from the most expensive to the cheapest:

 - Madeira Island